gsipe-workshop/gsipe-workshop.github.io/_pages/job-market-2022.md

 <thead>
   <tr>

     <td class="tg-0pky">
    <p style="font-size:20px"><a href = "https://lkovacikovaphd.com/"><b>Lucia Kovacikova</b></a></p>
 <a href="https://lkovacikovaphd.com/">
     <img src="https://gsipe-workshop.github.io/images/KOVACIKOVA_LUCIA - Lucia Kovacikova.jpg" width="300" height="300"
     ></a>
   <br />
   <details><summary>BIO</summary><p>I am a PhD candidate in Political Science at Tulane University.
 My focus is on IPE, specifically on paradiplomacy and economic development of subnational governments.
 Using both quantitative and qualitative data, I explore the growing role of regional governments in international markets.
 I received my B.A. from the University of Calgary, my M.Sc. from the University of Amsterdam, and my M.A. from Tulane University.
-I also worked for numerous diplomatic and international organizations, Global Affairs Canada, Woodrow Wilson International Centre for Scholars, and the UK Department of International Trade.</p>
+I also worked for numerous diplomatic and international organizations, including Global Affairs Canada, Woodrow Wilson International Centre for Scholars, and the UK Department of International Trade.</p>
   </details> </td>

     <td class="tg-0pky">